-The ETS is a mandatory Greenhouse Gas (GHG) Cap-and-Trade system for power, refinery, steel, glass, cement industries (2071 $MtCO_2$ eq verified emissions in 2005, about 40% of total).
+The ETS is a mandatory Greenhouse Gas (GHG) Cap-and-Trade system for power, refinery, steel, glass, cement industries (2071 MtCO2eq verified emissions in 2005, about 40% of total).

 Included aviation within EEA from 2012.
-Desire to include maritime, buildings and transport soon.
+Domestic maritime to be included from 2024.

-(Emissions from buildings, road transport, agriculture, waste and small facilities covered by separate Effort Sharing Regulation (ESR).)
+Emissions from buildings, road transport, agriculture, waste and small facilities currently covered by separate Effort Sharing Regulation (ESR).
+Road transport, buildings and additional industrial sectors to move into new ETS 2 from 2027, with certificates bought by fuel distributors; price should be initially stabilised below $45 \in /tCO_2$.